 Ushuaia, the departure point for Antarctica cruises from the South American continent, is one of Argentina’s most delightful towns.
 Dubbed ‘the city at the end of the world’, perched at the mouth of the Beagle Channel, Ushuaia is not only a springboard for Antarctic adventures, but also a great base from where to explore incredible Patagonia highlights like the Chilean Fjords, El Chalten and El Calafate, with their respective revered glaciers and dramatic snow-capped mountains.

-Patagonia is a hard-to reach and expensive destination for Australians, so it makes complete sense to add a side trip to your Antarctica cruise, if traveling to Ushuaia.
+Patagonia is a hard-to-reach and relatively expensive destination for Australians, so it makes complete sense to add a side trip to your Antarctica cruise if travelling to Ushuaia.

-Reaching Antarctica from Ushuaia takes only three days – icebergs are spotted on day 2 and landing is made on day 4 – with return cruises ranging from 10 to 26 days.
+Reaching Antarctica from Ushuaia by expedition cruise ship takes only three days: icebergs are spotted on day 2 and landing is made on day 4.
+Return cruises from Ushuaia range in duration from 10 to 26 days.
 This includes a crossing of the infamously memorable Drake Passage.

-The best way to reach Ushuaia from Australia is to take a flight to Buenos Aires (16 hours from Sydney), and an internal flight to Ushuaia (3.5 hours) from the Argentinian capital.
+How to reach Ushuaia from Australia – The best way to reach Ushuaia from Australia is to take a flight to Buenos Aires via Auckland with Air New Zealand (16 hours from Sydney) and, from there, catch an internal flight to Ushuaia (3.5 hours).
 When choosing this option, it is advisable to include at least 2 nights in Buenos Aires (not exactly a chore, mind you) and to factor in a day’s rest and sightseeing in Ushuaia before and after the start of your cruise.